Smishing ALERT: What you need to know and do

 A smishing message includes the usual elements of a scam: the false appearance of a trusted sender; a message designed to grab your attention; and an urgent call to action that promises a reward or a solution to a problem.
 You’ll have much bigger, real problems if you perform the suggested action.
 Here's how a typical smishing scam goes down.

 Ding!
 A text message arrives unexpectedly.
-The action requested may be a voice phone call to “account services” at your bank, Amazon, or another large company that most people know and trust.
-It may be a demand that you visit a website via a link provided in the message.
+The action requested may be a voice phone call to “account services” at your bank.
+It may be a demand that you click a link apparently leading to Amazon, FedEx, or another large company that most people know and trust.
+A smishing text might urge you to “reset a password,” “track a missed delivery,” or “claim a prize".
+Messages may claim there’s an urgent tax payment needed.
 Less often, it’s a request for a reply that leads to a text message dialogue with a scammer, or an automated bot that seems to be a person.

 Whatever the action is, it leads to subtle requests for more and more information: Social Security Numbers, addresses, credit/debit card info, login credentials, etc. These are things that no legitimate company will ever ask you to provide or “verify” via text message, email, or over the phone.

 Smishing has been around for many years, but recently there has been a surge of smishing attacks that has security experts sounding the alarm more loudly.
-The most recent Robokiller phone scam report notes that 78 billion robotexts were sent in the first half of 2023, an increase of 18% over the previous year.
-They estimate that consumers lose a in excess of $25 billion annually due to robotexts.
+There has been a significant surge in smishing attacks this year, with reported losses to these text message scams hitting $470 million in 2024, a fivefold increase since 2020.
 So it’s important to be extra cautious with SMS messages.

 Scammers are moving away from roboCALLing to roboTEXTing, while refining their evil craft with more aggressive and effective pitches.
-The FCC adopted rules to address the problem of scam texting in March of 2023, requiring mobile service providers to block robotext messages that are "highly likely to be illegal", but it will be some time before the details are hashed out and implemented.
+The U.S. Federal Communications Commission (FCC) adopted rules to address the problem of scam texting in March of 2023, requiring mobile service providers to block robotext messages that are "highly likely to be illegal".
+They also introduced new regulations in 2024–2025 to impede SMS-based scams.
+Mobile carriers are required to block texts from flagged numbers and shut down senders who violate consent rules or send illegal messages.
+In addition, the Do-Not-Call protections have been extended to text messages, shielding users from unsolicited outreach if they’ve opted out.

 Why is Smishing a Growing Concern?